 Neil is a lecturer in Marine and Natural History Photography at Falmouth University.
 He also shares his experiences at events and talks around the world.
-He has been a speaker at London's Natural History Museum, Seattle's Burke Museum, South Africa’s WildShots photography festival, Germany's GDT photography festival, the British Birdfair, Spain's MontPhoto Festival and Italy's BioPhoto Festival.
+He has been a speaker at London's Natural History Museum, Seattle's Burke Museum, South Africa’s WildShots photography festival, Germany's GDT photography festival, the British Birdfair, Spain's MontPhoto Festival, Belgium's Lowland Festival and Italy's BioPhoto Festival.
 Follow his social media activity to find out about upcoming events.

 Neil’s enjoyment of the natural world is enhanced through a love of birding, travelling, watching wildlife and painting.
 He is also a former South African international rower.